 When my oldest left for college she was incredibly homesick.
-In an effort to cheer her up I started mailing her happy mail, which is basically snail mail with a twist – either something in a funny package or doodles on the envelope or a very non-traditional piece of mail.
+In an effort to cheer her up I started mailing her happy mail, which is basically snail mail with a twist – either something in a funny package or doodles on the envelope or some other type of non-traditional piece of mail.

 Below is a selection of some of the happy mail I’ve sent over the last several years.
 I’ll update it periodically.
 You can also find lots more of my own and other people’s happy mail on Pinterest.
 Or check back here every so often.
 I’ll add new happy mail pieces at the top.

-The other reason I have pulled back from happy mail has been because much of the mail I send these days is going to military people deployed oversees.
-A package can take weeks, if not months to get where it is going.
-As much as a squeaky toy with a tag and stamps on it would probably bring some joy to postal workers along the way, I would also need to figure out how to add a customs form as well, which would complicate things.
+The other reason I have pulled back from happy mail has been because much of the mail I have been sending these days is going to military people deployed oversees.
+A package can take weeks, if not months, to get where it is going.
+As much as a squeaky toy with a tag and stamps on it would probably bring some joy to postal workers along the way, I would also need to figure out how to add a customs form as well, which would complicate the mailing process.
 So instead I have been putting “themed” sets of stamps on my boxes.
-It is really fun to play around with my stamp collection (which is pretty recent) for packages and see what I can come up with.
+It is really fun to play around with my stamp collection and see what concepts I can come up with.

 Themed Stamps on Boxes